-Where an appeal is lodged in response to a safeguarding decision made by the club, the individual should adhere to the club's appeal procedure.
+Where an appeal is lodged in response to a safeguarding decision made by the club, the individual should adhere to the club's appeal procedure - see Discipline/Appeals Policy - Notice Board and Website

 6. Whistleblowing

 Safeguarding children and adults at risk requires everyone to be committed to the highest possible standards of openness, integrity and accountability.
 As a club, we are committed to encouraging and maintaining a culture where people feel able to raise a genuine safeguarding concern and are confident that it will be taken seriously.